Q Report Team

 Their extensive collection ranges from pocket watches and clocks to unique engagement rings and everything in between.
 As their 2023/24 catalogue shows, Kalmar Antiques have pieces to satisfy casual collectors and serious vintage jewellery lovers.

 If you're in Perth and on the hunt for antique jewellery, then the Subiaco Antique Centre should be your first stop.
 This centre is one of Perth's favourite antique jewellers and is full of beautiful pieces from all over the world.
+They offer a wide range of Georgian, Victorian and Edwardian pieces, and a fine selection of contemporary jewellery.

 After deciding to move on from their former showrooms in Surry Hills and Double Bay, Sydney, Vintage Times is now an appointment-only operator.